 Soothes itching skin

 There are several ways I love to use peppermint around the house.
-This week, my little one had a high fever that was fluctuating between 103 and 104 degrees F. Within minutes of applying one drop of peppermint oil to his feet, the fever would drop to 101 and stay in that range for a few hours.
-It also seemed to calm the aches and pains that come along with a high fever and he rested comfortably after the peppermint was applied.
+This week, my little one had a body temperature that was fluctuating between 103 and 104 degrees F. Within minutes of applying one drop of peppermint oil to his feet, his body temperature would drop to 101 and stay in that range for a few hours.
+It also seemed to calm the aches and discomforts that come along with high body temperature and he rested comfortably after the peppermint was applied.

 I also love to use peppermint oil to control coughing.
 Just one drop on the bottoms of my children's feet calms their coughing for a couple of hours.
 For a particularly bad cough, you may need to apply a drop on the bottom of the feet every few minutes for 15 minutes or so to see results, but be consistent - it will stop the coughing very quickly.